cepetr/blue2joy/README.md

 ## 🚧 Project Status

 Blue2Joy is currently under active (but really slow) development.
-The hardware is stable and most of core features have been successfully tested, but the software still needs months of work before it’s ready for general use.
+The hardware is stable and most of core features have been successfully tested, but the software still needs needs some work to reach the level of polish I would consider complete.

 ## Repository Structure